exercism/v3/docs/concept-exercises.md

 ## Style Guidelines

-When writing documentation and supporting Markdown files for Concept Exercises, please consult the [style guide][style-guide] noting the [automatic formatting section][style-guide-auto-formatting].
+When writing documentation and supporting Markdown files for Concept Exercises, please consult the [style guide][style-guide] noting the [automatic formatting section][style-guide.md-auto-formatting].
 Also check any language-specific style guides, where applicable.

 ## Exercise Structure